Jerrel Wilson

 Jerrel Douglas Wilson (October 4, 1941 – April 9, 2005), nicknamed "Thunderfoot", was an American professional football punter who played for 16 seasons, 15 of them with the Kansas City Chiefs, in the American Football League (AFL) and the National Football League (NFL).
 Wilson played college football for the Southern Miss Golden Eagles.
 He was selected to three Pro Bowls.
 Wilson was elected to the Chiefs Hall of Fame in 1988.
-He was selected in the 17th round of the 1963 NFL draft by the Los Angeles Rams and in the 11th round of the 1963 AFL draft by the Chiefs.
 He is the only punter to be a leader in punting yards for a season in multiple leagues.
+Both as a college and professional player, Wilson was known for his adeptness in punting to give his team's defense an advantage in field position.

+Wilson played in Super Bowls I and IV.
+He holds the career Super Bowl record for highest punting average for players with more than 10 punts (46.5 yards per punt).
+He was the first player in AFL/NFL history to reach 1,000 punts.
+Wilson is tied with Sammy Baugh for most seasons leading the league in punting average.
+In 2019, Wilson was among the final four punters considered for inclusion as one of the two greatest punters on the NFL's list of 100 greatest players in its first 100 years.
+The Pro Football Hall of Fame named him as the first-team punter on the AFL's All-Time Team.
+He was one of two punters selected to the NFL's 1970s All-Decade Team.
+Wilson was selected as a first- or second-team all-league player in both the AFL and NFL.